B13rg/B13rg.github.io/_drafts/2020-11-22-DMG-Cart-MBC-Analysis.md

 ![Array of Carts](/images/MBC/header.JPG)

-Memory Bank Controllers were a part of many cartridge games produced for the Gameboy and Gmeboy color.
+Memory Bank Controllers were a part of many cartridge games developed for the Gameboy and Gmeboy color.
 It allowed the cartridge to have additional hardware that the Gameboy could utilize.
 The most common addition was external RAM, but different MBC's also allowed the use of timers, rumble, and even a light sensor.